 What is SKU optimization?

 The term SKU optimization describes the process of examining your existing products and eliminating any SKUs that are underperforming or unneeded within your catalog.
-This process essentially determines whether an item should be retained or removed from your inventory, as a means to reduce inventory costs and bring your inventory management into balance.
+This process essentially determines whether an item should be retained or removed from your inventory as a means to reduce inventory costs and bring your inventory management into balance.

 Is product rationalization the same as SKU rationalization?

-Product rationalization and SKU rationalization are one in the same, as both terms refer to the process of measuring the profitability of a product.
+Product rationalization and SKU rationalization are one and the same, as both terms refer to the process of measuring the profitability of a product.
 This is done by conducting a careful analysis of consumer demand and historical sales data, which then indicates if a product is better off being discontinued or maintained with a few adjustments in place.